 Diving Into MyKinsta Analytics

 Kinsta’s hosting plans are based on the total number of visitors to your site.
-Read more about how Kinsta counts visitors.
-Note: Your total visits count in the resources section might differ from the total you see on your main MyKinsta dashboard.
-This is because the MyKinsta dashboard shows visits within your current billing cycle.
+Read more about how Kinsta counts visits.
+Note: The total visits in the Resources section of analytics may differ from the total you see on the Dashboard page in MyKinsta.
+This is because the MyKinsta Dashboard page always shows visits within your current billing cycle.

 We strongly recommend every customer implement a CDN.
 Not only because you’ll see an increase in speed, but this can be a great way to decrease bandwidth and resources on your site.
 CDN bandwidth is very cheap or even free.
 Check out our in-depth post on the benefits of a WordPress CDN and why you should use one.
 Or, if you’re ready, check out how to enable the Kinsta CDN on your site.

 A byte is a sequence of binary bits in a serialized data stream in data transmission systems.
 When it comes to your WordPress site, this is typically measured in MBs, GBs, and TBs.
 The total number of bytes transferred on your site makes up your bandwidth.
-In the top requests by bytes report, you can see exactly which requests on your site are using up the most bandwidth.
+In the top requests by bytes report, you can see which requests on your site use up the most bandwidth.

 2. CDN Usage

-Under the dispersion section, you can view different insights about the traffic on your site.
+Under the Dispersion section, you can view different insights about the traffic on your site.

 PHP Worker Limit

 The most common issues with Ajax in WordPress are plugins causing it to spike and CPU issues on the back-end.
-Make sure to check out our in-depth post on diagnosing high Admin-AJAX usage on your WordPress site.
+For more details, check out our in-depth post on diagnosing high Admin-AJAX usage on your WordPress site.

 Top Average PHP + MySQL Response Time